 All Florida students will be provided with the appropriate Test Prep courses.
-Whether these courses are provided by CE of FL or the District VIP partner will be agreed upon between CE of FL and the District VIP partner and documented in the Statement of Work or contract.
+Whether these courses are provided by CE of FL or the District VIP partner will be agreed upon between CE of FL and the District VIP partner and documented in the SOW or contract.